I share useful tips and tricks I've stumbled across to help save time and money, especially when you're moving.

-Here is what I’ve learned: U-Box’s convenience and customer service has continued to be second to none, but their prices have gone up (always a disappointment).
+Here is what I’ve learned: U-Box’s convenience and customer service continue to be second to none, but their prices have gone up (always a disappointment).

 Monthly storage costs have gone up as well.
-Just last year, we paid $60/month.
-Now, it is telling me $70/month.
+In 2010, we paid $60/month.
+In 2011, it told me $70/month.
 And even if you don’t plan on long-term storage, you still have to pay for at least one month.

-Alas, UBox pickup/delivery are no longer free as they were at our first move.
-Though they do have various options depending on the number of boxes you need and your budget.
+Alas, U-Box pickup and delivery are no longer free as they were at our first move, though they do have various options depending on the number of boxes you need and your budget.

-1. Do it yourself.
+- Do it yourself.
 Today’s U-Boxes can come with a nifty trailer hookup for $15/day.
-This means if you have a trailer hitch on your car, you can pick your box up yourself from your nearest U-Haul location, and brink it back when you’re done.
+This means if you have a trailer hitch on your car, you can pick your box up yourself from your nearest U-Haul location and bring it back when you’re done.

-2. Trailer drop off.
-If you don’t have your own trailer hitch, U-Haul can drop off your box for you with one of their trucks, and come pick it up when you’re ready.
+- Trailer drop off.
+If you don’t have your own trailer hitch, U-Haul can drop off your box for you with one of their trucks and come pick it up when you’re ready.
 For our move, this would be $150 on the Boulder end and $80 on the Kingston end (plus $15/day for the trailer).

-3. Truck delivery.
+- Truck delivery.
 If you are getting multiple boxes, this is the most convenient option.
-They will bring all your boxes at once on a flat bed truck and pick them up when you’re done.
-For us this would be a flat $220 on the Boulder end (though impractical because we only need one box).
+They will bring all your boxes at once on a flatbed truck and pick them up when you’re done.
+For us, this would be a flat $220 on the Boulder end (though impractical because we only need one box).
 There is no option for this in Kingston.

-4) Load at a U-Haul location.
-You bring all your stuff to UHaul and load your box on-site.
+- Load at a U-Haul location.
+You bring all your stuff to U-Haul and load your box on-site.
 This is free (unless you need to rent a truck to get your stuff there), but in my experience is kind of a pain.

-Also to note, the trailer hook up is only intended for local deliveries.
+Also to note, the trailer hook-up is only intended for local deliveries.
 They will not let you take it on the highway.
-We learned this the hard way, when a glitch with their reservation system had me pick a drop off location all the way down in Denver, hence we had to use option 4 at the end of our move.
+We learned this the hard way when a glitch with their reservation system had me pick a drop-off location all the way down in Denver; hence we had to use option four at the end of our move.

 For the best customer service, talk to the folks at your local U-Haul location.
 I tried contacting their central customer service through the U-Haul website (via both chat and phone) and found them clueless.

 After I made the reservation for our St. Louis to Boulder move, I noticed my receipt gave a slightly higher total than the online quoting system.
-I gave them a call to double check, but the person I spoke to couldn’t tell me anything.
-It seemed that he could only see the same order confirmation as I was seeing, and could not tell me my order break down.
-We finally decided it was tax, but they should really list that somewhere on the page.
+I gave them a call to double-check, but the person I spoke to couldn’t tell me anything.
+It seemed that he could only see the same order confirmation as I was seeing and could not tell me my order break down.
+We finally decided it was a tax, but they should really list that somewhere on the page.

-While it may look like there are more “bad” items listed than “good”, all of my bad experiences have been with U-Haul Central.
-The local staff have always been extremely helpful and I think make up for the bad.
+While it may look like there are more “bad” items listed than “good,” all of my bad experiences have been with U-Haul Central.
+The local staff has always been extremely helpful, and I think make up for the bad.

 The lesson to take away is this: for any questions, contact your LOCAL U-Haul.
 If you think their online reservation system might be having bugs (I’ve run into a few), contact your local U-Haul.
 If you want to avoid the online reservation system altogether, I’m sure your local U-Haul can set you up just as easily.

-Whether U-Box is right for you depends on a lot of things.
-The distance of your move and how much stuff you have of course, but also now your location affects your monthly storage costs.
-If you only need one box, but are far from a U-Haul location, you might want to try a different option instead of paying for the truck delivery.
+Whether U-Box is right for you depends on a lot of things—the distance of your move and how much stuff you have, of course, but also how your location affects your monthly storage costs.
+If you only need one box but you're far from a U-Haul location, you might want to try a different option instead of paying for the truck delivery.

 Despite a few online glitches and learning the hard way that local trumps central, I still have a favorable impression of U-Box and may very well pay a little extra for their convenience.